-The 2014 Land Rover Range Rover Sport is completely redesigned.
+Used 2014 Land Rover Range Rover Sport for Sale

 Although off-road capabilities have always been part of the Range Rover Sport's appeal, owners of this midsize luxury SUV typically spend more of their time driving in town than they do fording streams or climbing over rocks.
 The first-generation Sport catered to that reality, as it was more on-road-focused than its bigger brother, the Range Rover.

 The improvements on the 2014 Range Rover Sport begin with a significant diet.
-Thanks to a new all-aluminum chassis shared with the standard-size Range Rover, it has lost more than 700 pounds by Land Rover's estimates.
+Thanks to a new all-aluminum chassis shared with the standard-size Range Rover, it has lost some serious weight -- around 400 pounds according to our scales.
 This, along with a new eight-speed automatic transmission, results in higher fuel economy ratings.
 And if the supercharged V8 is still too thirsty for you, there's a new supercharged V6 that provides solid performance and even better mpg.

-In spite of its weight loss, the 2014 Range Rover Sport is actually longer and wider than its predecessors, and this has opened up more passenger room in the cabin and allowed Land Rover to offer a third-row seat for the first time.
-The third row is just for children, and small ones at that, but it broadens the Land Rover Range Rover Sport's appeal in this class, as competitors like the BMW X5 and Lexus GX 460 also offer seven-passenger seating.
+In spite of its weight loss, the 2014 Land Rover Range Rover Sport is actually longer and wider than its predecessor.
+This has opened up more passenger room in the cabin and allowed Land Rover to offer a third-row seat in this model for the first time.
+The third row is just for children, and small ones at that, but it broadens the Range Rover Sport's appeal in this class, as competitors like the BMW X5 and Lexus GX 460 also offer seven-passenger seating.

-Land Rover has also applied many of the Range Rover Evoque's design cues to the Sport, which now looks sleek, attractive and expensive.
-Looks do not deceive either, as the 2014 Land Rover Range Rover Sport costs quite a bit more than either the BMW or Lexus, or the Mercedes-Benz M-Class.
+Land Rover has also applied many of the Range Rover Evoque's design cues to the new Sport, which looks sleeker and more expensive than before.
+Looks do not deceive either, as the 2014 Land Rover Range Rover Sport costs quite a bit more than the BMW, the Lexus and the Mercedes-Benz M-Class.
 Only the X5 will keep up with the Range Rover Sport on a curvy road, though.

-The 2014 Land Rover Range Rover Sport is a midsize five-passenger SUV with an optional third-row seat that increases capacity to seven.
+The 2014 Land Rover Range Rover Sport is a midsize five-passenger SUV.
+An optional third-row seat increases capacity to seven.
 It's available in two trim levels: SE and Supercharged.
-Within each trim, there's a major option package (HSE and Autobiography, respectively), and certain other options are only available when this package is equipped.

 Standard features on the SE trim include 19-inch alloy wheels, automatic xenon headlights, power-folding heated mirrors, a self-leveling air suspension, front and rear parking sensors, a power liftgate, keyless ignition/entry, 14-way adjustable power front seats, front seat memory settings, a power tilt-and-telescoping steering wheel, leather upholstery and dual-zone climate control.
 Also standard are a voice-controlled navigation system, an 8-inch touchscreen display, a rearview camera, Bluetooth and an eight-speaker sound system with a 10-CD changer, auxiliary audio jack and USB/iPod integration.